 - Roaming – If you need international roaming, verify roaming rates and partnerships for each operator.
 Entel has roaming agreements with 130+ countries.

-III.
+IV.
 Best Peru Mobile Operators – Detailed Comparison

 Carrier | Advantages | Disadvantages | Best Plan (US$) |